Skip Navigation

 I – Inspiration As an international you may know of initiatives or policies from other countries that worked well and could be implemented in the Netherlands.
 Inspire local organizations!

 J – Join!
-Volunteering is all about taking action, to belong and connect with others.
-You are the key to social change by choosing to get involved and by recruiting your friends to join you.
+Volunteering is all about choosing to take action, to belong and get active.
+You are the key to social change by choosing to get involved and by recruiting your friends to join you in doing so.

 K – Kindness Language and cultural barriers feel less unsurmountable when kindness is involved.
 You lifting up vulnerable people, patience and kindness make a world of difference to them.